arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 - `ArduinoBLE`: Provides Bluetooth® Low Energy functionality for device discovery and initial connection.
 - `StellaUWB`: The core library that enables interaction with the onboard UWB module of the Arduino Stella.

-The `numConnected` variable tracks how many Bluetooth Low Energy clients are currently connected to the Arduino Stella.
+The `numConnected` variable tracks how many Bluetooth® Low Energy clients are currently connected to the Arduino Stella.

-2. **Ranging Data Handler**
+- **Ranging Data Handler**

 The heart of the UWB functionality resides in the ranging callback: